sylvain-meunier/stageL3/Rapport/rapport.typ

 = Conclusion & perspectives <conclusion>

 We presented here some methods for @monophonic tempo analysis, with applications to data augmentation (@data_gen), rough performance generation (@perf-gen), and transcription.
-The latter could allows for further development in addition with a generative grammar for glocal consistency, as a multi-criteria optimisation #cite(<foscarin2019parse>, form: "normal") including tempo stability, specifically when coupled by a method similar to @quanti_revised.
+The latter could allows for further development in addition with a generative grammar for glocal consistency, as a multi-criteria optimisation #cite(<foscarin2019parse>, form: "normal") including tempo stability, specifically when coupled by a method similar to @quanti_revised.\
+In particular, a dynamic programming algorithm could be used to detect potential abrupt tempo changes, or quasi-constant tempo sections.

-This section presented a model which appear to share some similarities with the _Large et al_ model (@large_modif) as a score-based approach.
+@quanti_revised also presented a model which appear to share some similarities with the _Large et al_ model (@large_modif) as a score-based approach.
 Therefore, studying the formalism for a quantizer might allow to obtain some theoretical results for the previous model, regarding for instance convergence guarantee and meaningfulness of the result.

 Finally, the most immediate case of use of @data_gen is fuzz testing for algorithm in tasks such as beat-tracking, transcription or tempo inference.
 In fact, this section presented a way to "midify" an actual performance, that we can see as a function from the set of musical human performances to the set of plain and flat midi files as generated by standard softwares.
 Being able to reverse this function could then allow for generating convincing performances.
 We presented in @perf-gen a rough way to extrapolate such data augmentation for performance generation, that could certainly be improved with more subtle langague algorithms, or machine learning techniques.